raksmi/IDAI101-1000405--Rakshmi-Priyasree-M/README.md

  Intent_Name: Science lab
  Purpose: Provides directions to science labs.
+ Example Questions: - where are the science labs?
+                    - where can i find chemistry lab
+                    - biology lab?

  Intent_Name: library
  Purpose: Shares library location, timings.
+ Example Questions: - where is library?
+                    - how can i go to library?
+                    - where is the place for reading?

  Intent_Name: comp lab
  Purpose: Helps users to locate computer lab
+ Example Questions: - where do i find computer lab?
+                    - is there any computer lab?
+                    - how many computer lab are there

  Intent_Name: Av room
  Purpose: Helps users to locate Av room
+ Example Questions: - where is av room located?
+                    - how should i go to av room?
+                    - where is AV room?

  Intent_Name: canteen
  Purpose: Provides canteen location.
+ Example Questions: - where do i find canteen?
+                    - where is jvteria?
+                    - cafe is located?

  Intent_Name: kindergarten
- Purpose: Helps users to locate kindergarten block
+ Purpose: Helps users to locate kindergarten block Example Questions: - where do i find the kindergarten?
+                    - where is kindergarten?
+                    - how should i go to kindergarten?

  Intent_Name: primary block
  Purpose: Helps users to locate primary block
+ Example Questions: - where do i find the primary block?
+                    - where is primary block?
+                    - where are kids from 1 to 5?

  Intent_Name: science block
  Purpose: Helps users to locate science block
+ Example Questions: - science block?
+                    - where is the sciience block?
+                    - where is lalji velji block?

  Intent_Name: swimming
  Purpose: Helps users to locate swimming pool
+ Example Questions: - ?
+                    - where is the sciience block?
+                    - where is lalji velji block?

 --> Detailed Entities and Their Functions